 Coaches and Team Assistants play a unique and indispensable role in Special Olympics Kansas.
 They provide the sports skills and spirit that define a true athlete and serve as role models and character builders.
+Coaches are asked to adhere to the Coaches Code of Conduct.
 Special Olympics Kansas offers 22 sports.

 What a Team Assistant Does:

 Attends weekly practices in their community with a Local Program and attends competitions as part of that team's delegation.